Fania/magic/readme.md

 ## Done

+- [x] getData being called 4 times?
+SW does that due to debug mode
 - [x] add check for uniques for new source db backend
 - [x] use raw data in couch for order 5s and generate svgs on the fly
 - [x] upload source files to db